Exploration of Interpretability Techniques for Deep COVID-19 Classification using Chest X-ray Images: Introduction

 \section{Introduction}

-In 2020, the world has witnessed a serious new global health crisis: the outbreak of the infectious COVID-19 disease which is caused by the Severe Acute Respiratory Syndrome Coronavirus 2 (SARS-CoV-2) \cite{zhu2020novel,li2020early}.
-On March 11, 2020, COVID-19 was declared a global pandemic by the World Health Organization (WHO) due to the dramatically increasing number of infected people over multiple countries and continents\footnote{WHO Director-General's opening remarks at the media briefing on COVID-19 - 11 March 2020 available at \url{https://www.who.int/dg/speeches}}.
-As of May 31, 2020, more than 5.9 million COVID-19 cases have been confirmed globally with a fatal rate of over 6.1\%\footnote{WHO Situation Report-132 available at \url{https://www.who.int/emergencies/diseases/novel-coronavirus-2019/situation-reports/}}.
-COVID-19 has highly challenged the healthcare systems worldwide not to collapse mainly due to the shortage of medical supplies and staff.

-Owing to the long incubation period of COVID-19 and its high contagiousness nature, it is important to identify the infected cases at an early stage and to isolate them from the healthy population, especially with the absence of vaccines and specific therapeutic protocols.
-So far, viral nucleic acid detection using Reverse Transcription Polymerase Chain Reaction (RT-PCR) has been considered as the golden reference standard diagnostic method for COVID-19 cases\footnote{Accessed on 31 May 2020 \url{https://radiopaedia.org/articles/covid-19-3}}.
-However, it was reported that RT-PCR tests suffer from a high rate of false-negatives mainly due to laboratory and sample collection errors \cite{ai2020correlation,fang2020sensitivity}.
-In practice, this means that some COVID-19 patients may not be detected and given the right treatment which might lead to a widespread of the virus to other healthy subjects.
-Additionally, this diagnosis process is time-consuming as it takes more than four hours to receive the test results \cite{won2020development}.
-These limitations make the RT-PCR method unfavorable in clinical practice.
+In 2020, the world witnessed a serious new global health crisis: the outbreak of the infectious COVID-19 disease, which is caused by the Severe Acute Respiratory Syndrome Coronavirus 2 (SARS-CoV-2)~\cite{zhu2020novel,li2020early}.
+Due to its long incubation period and its highly contagious nature, it is important to identify infected cases early and isolate them from the healthy population.
+To date, viral nucleic acid detection using Reverse Transcription Polymerase Chain Reaction (RT-PCR) has been regarded as the gold standard diagnostic method~\cite{c19}.
+However, RT-PCR tests have been reported to suffer from a high rate of false negatives owing to laboratory and sample collection errors~\cite{ai2020correlation,fang2020sensitivity}.